Volume 6, Issue 4 (Vol 6, No 4 (22)- In Press 2026) 2026, 6(4): 688-701 | Back to browse issues page

 URL: http://jeche.ir/article-1-374-en.html

-Background and Aim: The present study was conducted with the aim of designing and implementing an artistic–educational model based on William Glasser’s Choice Theory and the use of artistic activities to enhance educational quality and foster autonomy, creativity, and motivation among elementary students.
+Background and Aim The present study was conducted to design an artistic–educational model based on William Glasser’s choice theory and the use of artistic activities to enhance educational quality and foster autonomy, creativity, and motivation among elementary students.

-Method: This qualitative research employed an instrumental case study approach to explain how Choice Theory can be applied within students’ artistic experiences in an elementary school setting.
-The study population included teachers and students in grades one to three.
-Participants were selected through purposeful sampling based on criteria such as prior experience in art classes and willingness to participate.
-Data were collected through semi-structured interviews with three teachers and fifteen students, participant observation during art classes, and the analysis of students’ artistic products.
-The validity of the instruments was confirmed through expert review, and reliability was ensured through inter-rater agreement.
-Data analysis was conducted continuously using systematic coding.
+Research Methods This qualitative research employing an instrumental case study approach was conducted in an elementary school.
+The research population included teachers and students from first to third grades, and participants were selected through purposive sampling based on indices, such as experience in art class and willingness to participate.
+Data were collected through semi-structured interviews with 3 teachers and 15 students, participatory observation, and analysis of produced artwork.
+The validity of the instruments was confirmed by experts’ opinions and their reliability was confirmed by agreement between the evaluators.
+Data analysis was conducted based on systematic coding.

-Findings: The analysis yielded three major themes and twenty-three subthemes: (1) the impact and goals of classroom management strategies, (2) teachers’ awareness of students’ behaviors and needs, and (3) teachers’ perceptions of effective teacher characteristics.
-The findings indicated that artistic experience creates a creative and interactive environment that encourages active and self-directed learning among students.
+Results Data analysis revealed three main themes and 23 subthemes: (1) the impact and goals of classroom management strategies, (2) teachers’ awareness of student behavior and needs, and (3) teachers’ perceptions of the characteristics of effective teachers.
+The art experience creates a creative and interactive environment in which students are encouraged to be active and self-directed learners.

 Type of Study: Research | Subject: Special